JacobJeppesen/ML-Course/README.md

 * All lectures are available [here](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN).

 * Course material is available [here](CourseMaterial/MachineLearning/).
 All exercises can be downloaded as a zip file [here](CourseMaterial/MachineLearning/Exercises/AllExercisesForDownload.zip) (right click -> save as).
-Note: the submission and grading cells in the exercises should be ignored (they are only for students obtaining a certificate from Coursera).
+The exercises are modified versions of those implemented by [Gerges Dib](https://github.com/dibgerge/ml-coursera-python-assignments).

 * Textbook for the course (with Python examples): [_Python for Data Science_ by Jake VanderPlas](https://jakevdp.github.io/PythonDataScienceHandbook/).